 Click here to order a Discover Global E-Sim Card directly online or find more info.

 I am very overwhelmed with the amount of countries and especially the exact countries.
 Almost all the countries above are well known tourist destinations around the world.
 Fact is that the Discover Global E-sim card is NOT good for traveling in Africa.
 But it is by far the best for traveling in South America and Asia.
 It literally covers almost all countries!

 Personally I have a Discover Global e-sim card activated on my phone as well.
-I bought the 20 GB for 6 months and using it a lot when I go to countries for just a couple days like when I was in Qatar, visiting family in Netherlands for a week, 4 days in Turkey and when I was traveling in Saudi Arabia.
-To me this international e-sim card is a game changer!
+I bought the 20 GB for 6 months and using it a lot when I go to countries for just a couple days like when I was in Qatar, visiting family in Netherlands for 3 days, a couple days in Turkey, etc. To me this international e-sim card is a game changer!
 I am loving it!